-Dundee Utd's 1983 title win remembered
+Clocks, bridies & Wee Jim's pyjamas - Utd's title win

 "Jim McLean was a genius as far as I was concerned," Sturrock once said.
 "His training was revolutionary and his coaching transformed me.
 As for his man-management skills?
 Well, that's another debate."

-McLean, after all, withheld his side's £50 entertainment bonus after a 7-0 win over Kilmarnock in the December of that season, reasoning that, having scored five times before the interval, they did not do enough in the second half to keep the crowd engaged.
+McLean, after all, withheld his side's £50 entertainment bonus after a 6-1 win over Motherwell in the December of that season, reasoning that, having scored four times in the opening 17 minutes, they did not do enough thereafter to keep the crowd engaged.

-"We weren't best pleased but that's just the way he was," says McAlpine, chuckling.
-"We were all on the same wages, which I think was the lowest in the league, but the bonuses were great so you had to win to get some decent dosh."
+"We weren't best pleased, but that's just the way he was," says McAlpine, chuckling.
+"We were all on the same wages, which I think was the lowest in the league, but the bonuses were great, so you had to win to get some decent dosh."

 It was not the first time, and neither would it be the last, that the manager employed such a tactic.
 However, such methods helped foster a togetherness among his young squad, who banded together against a manager whom they all respected but very few actually liked.